nordicenergy-co/blockchain/README.md

 GVT - GreenVenture Token -
 RVC - RevenShield Token - Network Communication Protocol

-### Nordic Energy tokens usage, utility and values

-The utility role of the NET token is a primary consideration in the success of the models that intend to exploit their powers.
-NET tokens are multi-purpose instruments.
-Nordic Energy´s utility tokens can be exchanged for goods and services on a certain platforms.
-Nordic Energy tokens is a unit of value that an Nordic Energy creates to self-govern, our business model, and empower its users to interact with its products, platform while facilitating the distribution and sharing of rewards and benefits to all of it´s stakeholders.

 ##### The Nordic Energy tokens is used on the Nordic Energy platforms: